zeineb12/Survive_Chicago/README.md

 - **Business Match Endpoint**: Lets us match business data from other sources against businesses on Yelp, based on provided business information.
 - **Business Details**: Given the id of any establishment obtained from the Business Match Endpoint, this returns details like price range, rating, and cuisine.

-## A list of internal milestones up until project milestone 2

-#### Clean primary dataset (November 10th)

-* Explore features
-* Drop features which are irrelevant to our research questions
-* Clean each column in the dataset
-    * Try to reduce the number of unique values for each column through clustering
-    * Find ways to fill missing values

-#### Come up with a data story (November 20th)

-* Plot different features and examine their distribution and correlations
-* Cluster thematically close questions together and modify README to reflect evolution of ideas
-* Finalize list of secondary datasets to use to answer research questions
-* Divide secondary dataset management among group members
-* Conduct cleaning process on secondary datasets

-## A list of internal milestones up until project milestone 3

-#### Answer research questions on primary dataset (December 3rd)

-* Divide questions among group members
-* Answer the research questions using all resulting datasets and analysis from milestone 2
-* Come up with insightful responses to questions
-* Peer review after all the group members have finished writing their responses

-#### Putting it all together (December 13th)

-* Finalize structure of data story after gathering all responses found
-* Divide tasks for data story construction among group members
-* Put together data story
-* Final peer review regarding the different parts each group member was responsible for
-* Test data story to detect bugs and errors
-* Fix errors and bugs
-* Test and finalize data story

-## Results

-The data story we made can be found [here](https://survive-eating-out-chicago.github.io/).
-The corresponding repository is https://github.com/survive-eating-out-chicago/survive-eating-out-chicago.github.io.

-## Task Split
-* Lilia Ellouz: Web Scraping Yelp, Yelp Dataset Cleaning, Data Story, Safety Score Calculation for Research Question 3, final presentation
-* Zeineb Sahnoun: Data Cleaning, Exploratory Data Analysis, Research Question 2, final presentation
-* André Adel Alphonse Ghattas: Data Cleaning, Exploratory Data Analysis, Data Story, Research Question 1, Safety Score Calculation for Research Question 3, final presentation
-* Asli Yörüsün: Data Cleaning, Exploratory Data Analysis, Preparing a Merged dataset of Chicago Food Inspections (CFI) and Yelp, Preparing Features for Research Question 3, final presentation

 ## Resources
 [1] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3204615/#R1 <br/>